mpanighetti/dnd5e-mote/ch-7-mote-bestiary/murexian-creature.md

 _**Poisonous Skin.**_ If a creature comes into direct contact with a murexian creature's body, it is subject to the following effect. _Constitution Saving Throw:_ DC 8 + the Constitution modifier and Proficiency Bonus of the murexian creature. _Failure:_ The target has the Poisoned condition and repeats the save at the end of each of its turns when it is not in direct contact with the murexian creature, ending the effect on itself on a success.
 After 1 minute without physical contact with the murexian creature, it succeeds automatically.

-Additionally, if a creature eats a murexian plant or animal, they must succeed on a DC 12 Constitution saving throw or become Poisoned for 1 hour.
+If the creature already has an effect from contact or melee attacks that includes a saving throw to resist the Poisoned condition, this replaces that feature, but uses the higher of the two DCs.

 #### Severe Corruption (Challenge 2-5)

-_**Enhanced Poisonous Skin.**_ A creature that fails the Constitution saving throw of a murexian creature's Poisonous Skin trait additionally has the Paralyzed condition until the end of its next turn.
+_**Enhanced Poisonous Skin.**_ A creature that fails the Constitution saving throw from a murexian creature's Poisonous Skin trait additionally has the Paralyzed condition until the end of its next turn.

-_**Murexian Poison.**_ All attacks and traits of a murexian creature that deal Poison damage or conditions treat Poison immunity as Poison resistance and ignores a target's normal Poison resistance, unless the target has specific resistances or immunities to Murexian Poison.
-Targets with Poison immunity or Murexian Poison resistance have Advantage on saving throws against Murexian Poisons, and targets with Murexian Poison immunity automatically succeed on such saving throws.
+_**Murexian Poison.**_ All attacks and traits of a murexian creature that deal Poison damage or conditions treat Immunity to Poison as Resistance and ignores a target's normal Resistance to Poison, unless the target has specific Resistance or Immunity to Murexian Poison.
+Targets with Immunity to Poison or Resistance to Murexian Poison have Advantage on saving throws against Murexian Poison, and targets with Immunity to Murexian Poison automatically succeed on such saving throws.

 _**Toxic Injection.**_ The sludge coursing through the veins and fangs of murexian creatures is highly toxic to those who come in contact with them.
 When a murexian creature hits a creature with an attack using a natural weapon such as their bite or claws, the attack deals an additional 1d6 Murexian Poison damage.